 The power of music to heal physicians

-The healing powers of music provide me with relief and calm any negative feelings, such as disappointment, that develop from dealing with difficult patient outcomes.
+The healing powers of music provided me with relief and calmed any negative feelings, such as disappointment, that develop from dealing with difficult patient outcomes.
 I rely on musical experiences, either listening to it or creating it, to help me care for myself, my patients, their families, and my community.

 But with dreams lost, there is room for new dreams to grow.
 Just as in music, we can hear the beauty of harmony only yielded by shades of dissonance.
 Music has allowed me to move beyond grief and create a more symbolic message to my community and colleagues.

 Beyond grief and tragedy, music has also helped me deal with and manage the daily stresses of my career.
 That includes dealing with the potential of physician burnout, a growing problem in healthcare.
-High levels of physician burnout can be considered an early warning sign of dysfunction in our healthcare system.
+High levels of physician burnout are considered to be an early warning sign of dysfunction in a healthcare system.

 Research has found that professional satisfaction for physicians is primarily driven by the ability to provide high-quality care to patients in an efficient manner.
-Dissatisfaction is driven by factors that impede this effort, including administrative and regulatory burdens, limitations of current technology, an inefficient practice environment, excessive clerical work, and conflicting payer requirements.
+Dissatisfaction is driven by factors that impede this effort .
+These factors include

 Creative sharing of emotion, including via music helps with physician stress

-Although I feel very well supported by my leadership and medical group, my work as a palliative care physician can sometimes be unavoidably stressful or heavy with emotional grief.
+I feel very well supported by my leadership and medical group.
+However, my work as a palliative care physician can sometimes be unavoidably stressful or heavy with emotional grief.